Find Grad Schools

 What Do Graphic Designer Do?

-Job Description: Design or create graphics to meet specific commercial or promotional needs, such as packaging, displays, or logos.
+Graphic Designer Example Design or create graphics to meet specific commercial or promotional needs, such as packaging, displays, or logos.
 May use a variety of mediums to achieve artistic or decorative effects.

 • Key information into computer equipment to create layouts for client or supervisor.

-What Every Graphic Designer Should Know
+Things a Graphic Designer Should Know How to Do

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.